 Through years of acquisitions, 40 Active Directory forests fell under their management.
 Trying to manage and secure these 40 AD Forests was a burden.
-Employees had multiple Active Directory accounts and passwords leading to poor user behaviour.
-Providing access to applications required extensive documentation and hard to automate.
-There were too many service accounts to securely manage and track, plus hundreds of privileged accounts.
+Employees had multiple Active Directory accounts and passwords leading to poor user behavior, and providing access to applications required extensive documentation and hard to automate.
+There were too many service accounts to manage and track securely, plus hundreds of privileged accounts.

 Due to complexity of sites and subnets, users experienced poor AD performance as not all forest trusts were performing as expected.
 Large volume of old domain controllers presented operational and security concerns.